MurmurationsNetwork/MurmurationsServices/docs/other-services/goatcounter.md

 # GoatCounter

-GoatCounter is an open-source web analytics platform designed to provide insights into your website's traffic without compromising on privacy.
+[GoatCounter](https://github.com/MurmurationsNetwork/helm-goatcounter) is an open-source web analytics platform designed to provide insights into your website's traffic without compromising on user privacy.
+We use it to track the number of visitors to the Murmurations websites.

 This guide covers how to deploy GoatCounter on a Kubernetes cluster and how to migrate your data from an old service to a new one.

 ## Kubernetes Deployment